Author – Srijit Ghosh

 - Liquid medicines should be mixed with salt, flour, charcoal, or non-toxic powdered spices, such as turmeric or mustard before disposal.
 If a small quantity of liquid drug is present, then one can dilute it with an excess amount of water and then drain it.

-- All the information and labels on drug bottles should be removed to prevent its reuse.
+- Medical shops need to maintain their stock details in medical store software so that older stock can be easily identified.
+Further, all the information and labels on drug bottles should be removed to prevent their reuse.

 - Medicines in blister packs and medication bottles should be sealed with multiple layers of tape and then placed inside an opaque container and sealed before disposing of them in the trash.
 This will prevent the contact of expired medicines with animals.

 - Neutralization of some drugs by chemical reaction can also be done to prevent their harmful action.
 A good example is to soak small quantities of β-lactam antibiotics like Amoxiclav in 1N Sodium Hydroxide (caustic soda) for 30 minutes.